rddefauw/arc322/labs/lab-2/lab-2.md

  INFO | UK message
 ```

-That's it!!! for Lab 2.
-Congratulations on completing Lab 2.
-Now you can start the Lab 3.
+That's it for Lab 2.
+Now you can start Lab 3.